-- Attach a money order, cashier’s check, or agency check made payable to “Napa Valley College Criminal Justice Training Center” for $617.
-The cost for out-of-state self-sponsored students is $1,624.25.
+- Attach a money order, cashier’s check, or agency check made payable to “Napa Valley College Criminal Justice Training Center” for $621.
+Out-Of-State students please call (707) 256-7700 for cost.

 - A firearms clearance letter from the Department of Justice (within 90 days of the class start date and must be the original copy).